In the United States today, one in four children grow up without learning how to read.

 The series does eventually get dark, so it might be an idea to space these out, depending on the age of your child.
 The first book, however, is mostly suitable for young readers, as the series very much grows with the person reading it.

 Although this was published quite a while ago now, this is a children’s fantasy series sure to stay relevant for a long time to come.
+Apart from that there are different board games you and your little ones can enjoy after going through the books.

 Green Eggs and Ham by Dr. Seuss